GrokImageCompression/grok/mercury/README.md

 - Full-resolution, full-image decode only.
 No `-reduce` / decode-window / region decode (the host handles those on its classic path).
-- Rejected at plan time (returned as errors, never mis-decoded, so the host falls back): COC/POC markers, derived quantization, component subsampling, precincts smaller than code-blocks, HT/BYPASS/RESTART code-block modes.
+- Rejected at plan time (returned as errors, never mis-decoded, so the host falls back): tile-part POC markers, mixed wavelet kernels across components, derived quantization, precincts smaller than code-blocks, HT/BYPASS/RESTART code-block modes.
 - Decode-only; the host owns compression, color management, and output.